vicentegaspar/unreal-engine-mcp/README.md

 ## 🌟 What Makes This Special

-**🧠 AI-First Design**: Every tool designed specifically for natural language control by AI agents
+**AI-First Design**: Every tool designed specifically for natural language control by AI agents

-**🔄 Real-Time Feedback**: Immediate visual results in Unreal Editor as you build
+**Real-Time Feedback**: Immediate visual results in Unreal Editor as you build

-**📈 Scalable**: From single objects to complete environments - no limits on complexity
+**Scalable**: From single objects to complete environments - no limits on complexity

-**🎮 Game-Engine Native**: Full access to Unreal's rendering, physics, and material systems
+**Game-Engine Native**: Full access to Unreal's rendering, physics, and material systems

-**🔧 Extensible**: Add your own tools and extend functionality through the modular architecture
+**Extensible**: Add your own tools and extend functionality through the modular architecture

 ---